 Three Cities to Visit in Southern France

 Avignon is a small medieval city in the heart of Southern France, located next to the Rhône River.
-The city has lots of history, which can be experienced by visiting its Medieval monuments and simply wandering its winding, cobble-stoned streets.
+The city has lots of history, which you can experience by visiting its Medieval monuments and simply wandering its winding, cobblestoned streets.

 Things to Do in Avignon

 During the 14th century, the papacy was located in Avignon rather than in Rome.
-Nowadays, the former Pope’s Palace is one of the biggest attractions of the city.
+Nowadays, the former Pope’s Palace is one of the city’s biggest attractions.
 The cost of admission is 11 Euros.

 The medieval St. Bénézet Bridge is the other attraction that draws tourists to Avignon.
 There is a famous children’s song about the bridge, and I remember learning the words as a child in elementary school French class.
 The bridge now spans only halfway across the Rhône River, and you can pay 5 Euros to walk across the part still standing.

-My recommendation instead would be to walk up the road next to the Pope’s Palace to the Rocher des Doms park.
-From the top, you’ll be able to see an amazing view of the famous bridge without paying the 5 euros to walk along it, as well as a panoramic view of the old town of Avignon and its surrounding area.
+Instead, I recommend walking up the road next to the Pope’s Palace to the Rocher des Doms park.
+From the top, you’ll have an amazing view of the famous bridge without paying the 5 euros to walk it, and a panoramic view of the old town of Avignon and its surrounding area.

 Where to Stay in Avignon

-When you book your accommodation in Avignon, make sure to stay in its historic center.
-This enables you to not only be centrally located, but it also provides an ideal location for walking around the city and exploring its winding, medieval streets.
+When you book your accommodation in Avignon, stay in its historic center, enabling you to be centrally located.
+It also provides an ideal location for walking around the city and exploring its winding, medieval streets.

-We stayed in a one-room Airbnb on Rue Banasterie, which was right next to a little square with a few restaurants and a bakery where we ate breakfast every morning.
+We stayed in a one-room Airbnb on Rue Banasterie, next to a little square with a few restaurants and a bakery where we ate breakfast every morning.
 Click here to find your next Airbnb.

 Aix-en-Provence is home to a university, so it has the vibe of a bustling college town.
-The city is quite a bit larger than Avignon but is still extremely walkable.
+The city is quite larger than Avignon but is still extremely walkable.

 Getting there: Aix-en-Provence has two train stations: Aix TGV, which serves the high-speed trains and is slightly farther away, and the local Aix Centre station, which is closer to the city center.

-If coming from Avignon, take the train from Avignon Centre to Aix TGV, and then catch a bus straight into the city center.
+If coming from Avignon, take the train from Avignon Centre to Aix TGV and catch a bus straight into the city center.
 You can buy your bus ticket directly from the driver, and the ride is about 30 minutes, with wifi available onboard.

 Things to Do in Aix

 Aix has beautiful fountains located in every nook and cranny of the city.
-The biggest fountain is located at the end of the Cours Mirabeau, which is the main boulevard in Aix.
+At the end of the Cours Mirabeau, the main boulevard in Aix, you’ll find the biggest fountain in the city.
 Go on a self-guided fountain tour with maps from the Tourism Office.

 A visit to Aix is not complete without visiting one of its many markets.
-If you are in town on a Tuesday or Thursday, browse the clothes market located along the Cours Mirabeau, and then wander the streets to browse the flower and food markets as well.
+If you are in town on a Tuesday or Thursday, browse the clothes market located along the Cours Mirabeau and wander the streets to browse the flower and food markets.

-Lastly, if you like art, make sure to visit Paul Cézanne’s studio, located about a 40-minute walk from the Cours Mirabeau.
+Lastly, if you like art, visit Paul Cézanne’s studio, located about a 40-minute walk from the Cours Mirabeau.
 Cézanne is an Aix native, and his painting studio is still open to visitors.
 The studio is called Atelier de Cézanne and exhibits his art space, props, belongings, and gardens.
-Visiting his studio was one of my favorite experiences from my trip to Southern France, and is definitely worth a visit if you want to learn more about one of France’s most famous painters.
+Visiting his studio was one of my favorite experiences from my trip to Southern France and is worth visiting if you want to learn more about one of France’s most famous painters.

 What to Eat in Aix